tobealive/docs/docs/concepts/atomics.md

 It is not predictable how many replacements occur in which thread, but the sum will always be 10000000.
-With the non-atomic commands from the comments the value will be higher or the program will hang – dependent on the compiler optimization used.
+With the non-atomic commands from the comments, the value will be higher or the program will stop responding – dependent on the compiler optimization used.